robomeister/acemqcontainer/README.md

 $ oc apply -f ./ibm-anyuid-scc.yaml
 ```

-## Step 4 - Create a Project for ACE/MQ and allow Tiller access
+## Step 4 - Create a Project for ACE/MQ, allow Tiller access, and set the Security Context

 Execute the following commands to create an `ace` project and allow tiller to install to this project:

 ```
 $ oc new project ace
 $ oc policy add-role-to-user admin "system:serviceaccount:tiller:tiller"
+$ oc adm policy add-scc-to-group ibm-anyuid-scc system:serviceaccounts:ace
 ```

-If desired, once the helm install has completed, the role can be removed.
-Please note, however, that when a helm update or delete is to occur, the role will need to be added again.

 The environment is now ready.
-The rest of the following commands can be executed by the user:
+The rest of the following commands can be executed by the end user:

 ## Step 5 - Install Helm client onto Workstation